 Oxford Street is also very famous for its Christmas lights which are decorated all above the road every year.
-The lights are turned on in November and are alighted until twelfth night.
-In the time of Christmas every shop does a new sort of shop windows.
+The lights are turned on in November and are alighted until the twelfth night.
+In the time of Christmas, every shop does a new sort of shop windows.
 The most expensive ones are done by Selfridges.
 They decorate it differently every year.
-Shopping in Oxford Street can be very satisfying specifically at the times of Christmas, and in the months of March, when shops do the clearance for new stock to come for next season.
-Oxford Street becomes a hub for discount and bargain lovers.
-Fast food chains like Mc Donald’s, Subway, KFC, and Starbucks are also available on the street.
-Apart from this you can also enjoy some really good café’s at St Christopher’s place.
-You can reach Oxford Street via tube station which is Central line, and Jubilee line to hop of at Bond Street.
+Shopping in Oxford Street can be very satisfying specifically at the times of Christmas, and in March, when shops do the clearance for new stock to come for next season.
+Oxford Street has become a hub for discount and bargain lovers.
+Fast food chains like McDonald’s, Subway, KFC, and Starbucks are also available on the street.
+Apart from this, you can also enjoy some really good cafés at St Christopher’s place.
+You can reach Oxford Street via tube station which is the Central line, and Jubilee line to hop off at Bond Street.

 Westfield London is a great place to go shopping.
 It’s in west London and the nearest tube stations are white city and shepherd bush market station.
 The best thing about Westfield is that it is huge and consists of pretty much every high fashion label that you will see in high street markets of central London.
 In winter there is ice skating and many other decorations to attract shoppers from all parts of London tourists.
 Designer labels for everyday grocery shopping all are available in the stores of Primark, Debenhams, Marks and Spencer’s, Waitrose, and the Village to name a few.